cfpb/design-system/.github/ISSUE_TEMPLATE/create_new_page.md

 ---
 [Follow these instructions in order to add a new page to the Design System](https://cfpb.github.io/design-system/updating-this-website/#creating-new-pages).
 Then, use this issue to track your work.
-Remember, new standards should be discussed in Hubcap first before being added to the Design System.
+Remember, new standards should be discussed in this GitHub first before being added to the Design System.

 **What is the standard you're documenting?**